LUDevNet/Docs/docs/components/004-character.rst

 represents and manages the state of the character of some player.
 It holds information such as the lego score (U-Score), account information and the passport statistics.

-There is a very strange struct in the serialization, notably the `TransitionState` in the Character Component.
+There is a very strange struct in the serialization, notably the :samp:`TransitionState` in the Character Component.
 It is a 2 bit enum defined as the following:

 | **[uint2_t]** - TransitionState